 Hawaii is the tropical oasis of the United States, with several islands all boasting their own unique landscapes and personalities.
 The Hawaiian culture is rich and still very much alive, particularly in the lesser developed islands like Molokai.

 Whether you're into resorts and shopping, surfing and outdoor adventures, or a peek into the past, Hawaii has a diverse offering in some of the most intriguing landscape in the USA.

 Where in Hawaii?

 Getting There: The main international airport is Honolulu International Airport in Oahu, and it is where most visitors begin their Hawaiian journey.
-Direct flights are available from major cities like San Francisco, Seattle, Los Angeles, and Tokyo.
-There are also plenty of cruises coming into Hawaii from the mainland, taking about teo weeks and costing about $120 per night.
+Direct flights are available from major cities like Chicago, New York City, San Francisco, Seattle, Los Angeles, and Tokyo.
+There are also plenty of cruises coming into Hawaii from the mainland, taking about two weeks and costing about $120 per night.

 Local Eats ($5 - $15): Hawaiian food is generally slightly more expensive than the mainland, as most ingredients have to be imported.
 That being said, you can still stuff your face with delicious tacos from food trucks that are increasingly popular for about $5 - $10.
 Local restaurants serving traditional Hawaiian food like kalua pork, lomi lomi salmon, and chicken long rice cost about $10 - $15 for a meal with drinks.
 Make sure to try a Spam Musubi, which is basically spam sushi.